upspin/upspin/doc/server_setup.md

 $ upspin setupdomain -domain=example.com
 ```

-and should print something like this:
+It should produce output like this:

 ```
 Domain configuration and keys for the user